-- amount permitted by the State Treasurer, currently at \$75,000,000 per account. - 8.19 Time deposits, non-negotiable and collateralized in accordance with the CGC, may be purchased through banks or savings and loan associations.
+- 8.18 The Local Agency Investment Fund, established by the California State Treasurer for the benefit of local agencies and identified under the CGC Section 16429.1.
+The maximum investment authorized is the maximum amount permitted by the State Treasurer, currently at \$75,000,000 per account. - 8.19 Time deposits, non-negotiable and collateralized in accordance with the CGC, may be purchased through banks or savings and loan associations.
 The maximum maturity date shall not exceed five years. - 8.20 The Orange County Treasurer's Money Market Investment Pool, established by the County of Orange.
-Mesa Water's investments will be made in accordance with the CGC Section 53684. - 8.21 Shares of beneficial interest issued by diversified management companies (otherwise known as "mutual funds"), as defined in Section 23701 of the Revenue and Taxation Code, investing in the securities and obligations stated in the CGC Sections 16429.1, 53601 and 53649.
+Mesa Water's investments therein will be made in accordance with the CGC Section 53684. - 8.21 Shares of beneficial interest issued by diversified management companies (otherwise known as "mutual funds"), as defined in Section 23701 of the Revenue and Taxation Code, investing in the securities and obligations stated in the CGC Sections 16429.1, 53601 and 53649.
 No more than 20 percent of Mesa Water's Investment Portfolio shall be invested in this option at any time.
 No more than 10 percent of Mesa Water's portfolio may be invested in shares of a beneficial interest of any one mutual fund.